 - Receiving the certification contract that we are obliged to sign.

 - Preparation for control at all stages of production.

 - Thorough revision in terms of applicable standards.

 - Preparation of a report and possible closing of any non-conformities.

 One should remember that the validity period of the GOTS certificate is one year.
 In order to renew it, the company must undergo an audit at least once a year to confirm that all the requirements are still met.
 The GOTS organization charges a license fee of EUR 150 per year for each certified facility.
 Besides, you must also pay for the certification body, but the amount will vary depending on the company’s location and the scope of certification.

-Why is it worth to obtain the GOTS certification?
+Why is it worth obtaining the GOTS certification?

 The GOTS certificate is recognized not only by leading textile organizations all around the world but also by ecological and organic organizations.
 The GOTS label on a product definitely increases its prestige.
-It proves environmentally friendly production, eliminating the usage of toxic substances, and paying attention to proper water management.
-It ensures that the work is in accordance with the rights of all the employees.
-Therefore, it increases the credibility of the company, which makes it more attractive for both customers and investors.
+It proves environmentally friendly production, eliminating the usage of toxic substances and paying attention to proper water management.
+It ensures that the work is in accordance with the rights of all employees.
+Therefore, it increases the credibility of the company, which makes it more attractive to both customers and investors.